 Yotong La is a high mountain pass at an elevation of 3.436m (11,272ft) above the sea level, located in the Bumthang District of Bhutan.
 It’s one of the highest mountain roads of the country.

 Located in the Black Mountains, the road is very narrow.
-It’s called Bumthang - Ura Highway.
-The road was built in the 1990’s.
+It’s called Bumthang-Ura Highway and was built in the 1990’s.
 A drive not to be missed!
 On the west side you pass through a hardwood forrest while on the east side it is a pine tree forrest with little villages and beautiful houses.

 The pass is often closed during winter for a day or two due to heavy snowfall.
 It is quite strange that from early April and May, we do not see snow at this height.
 Top of the pass is fully covered by mist most of the time.
 A gravel side road at the summit climbs up to 3.521m (11,551ft) above the sea level, to a radio/TV Repeater Station.
 Very steep and narrow.
-Only 4x4 with high clearance.
+4x4 vehicles with high clearance only.